[Update 2022 Feb]

 Fine.
 I then do the last and final version of my FREE variadic macro, by simply adding the NULL argument in the call:

-A function is implemented to stop if the argument is NULL.
-And this is one very good example of why sometimes we need variadic macros and how to use them.
+is implemented to stop if the argument is NULL.
+This is one very good example of why sometimes we need variadic macros and how to use them.
 The call to MULTIFREE looks now pretty normal, and a good replacement for repeated calls to free().

 1 2 3 4 |